Plan Your Vote SA Elections

 43% in March primary (1st place)

-Former assistant district attorney and longtime San Antonio litigator.
+San Antonio attorney and certified mediator in private practice.
 Campaign focus on efficient courtroom operations, victims’ services, and access to pretrial diversion programs.
+First run for elected judicial office.

 Even if you voted in March, confirm your info is current — moves, name changes, and signature updates matter.
 Registration deadline for this runoff was April 27.